rookiemoment/rookiemoment/README.md

 > [!CAUTION]
 > im very quick to block and expect it to be perm
 >
-> BIG DNI TO ROBLOX MYTH FANS NO EXPECTIONS
+> BIG DNI TO ROBLOX MYTH FANS NO EXPECTIONS and ivandrew shippers
 >
 > respect my boundries:
 >